-Oheka Castle Review: Why I’d Never Stay Here Again
+Oheka Castle Review: Why I’ll Never Stay Here Again

 This review of Oheka Castle was based on my stay there, out of pocket.
 In essence, it’s pretty in photographs but this place lacks next-level hospitality and a pulse.

 The first time I saw a picture of Oheka Castle I immediately wanted to go.
 I haven’t done too much traveling in the United States but this looked like the next best thing to Europe.
 It’s not far from NYC so I made it happen.

 Beautiful palace grounds, gardens, and even access to a golf course, what’s not to love?
 Oheka Castle is also famous for being the set for a number of different movies and music videos.

 Arriving at Oheka, the entrance was pretty nice as you drive through the gravel road and park in front of the castle grounds.
 Yet instead of a castle, it had a vibe of just a really large mansion that some billionaire decided to build and then seclude himself with.
 That’s fine, but it’s a slightly different vibe than the castle/garden/fantasy vibe I was hoping for.